Whitsunday Wedding Suppliers

 There were two things I had my heart set on, a beautiful ceremony with both greenery and ocean and a reception that was an outside reception, hopefully overlooking the water and Airlie definitely delivered.

 In October of last year, I ventured back to Airlie on my own, as I was still living in Emerald at the time and Andrew had already moved back to Hervey Bay.
-With help from Roxanne from the Wedding Planners Whitsundays, I fell in love with the very first two venues I was shown.
+I fell in love with the very first two venues I looked at.
 Nothing else was comparable.
 I FaceTimed Andrew later at these venues and provided him with an abundance of photos and we both agreed these would be our venues and began the process from there.

 Wedding Day Vision